Cat's Eye (novel): Plot summary

+Elaine's childhood story is told in the first person narrative in flashbacks with brief snippets from her present adult life.

 After being lured back to her childhood home of Toronto for a retrospective show of her art, Elaine reminisces about her childhood.
 At the age of eight she becomes friends with Carol and Grace, and, through their eyes, realises that her atypical background of constant travel with her entomologist father and independent mother has left her ill-equipped for conventional expectations of femininity.
 Although initially awkward and naive of childhood politics and social structure, Elaine is accepted, even admired by her new friends.
 Her lifestyle, even now, is exotic to the others.
 Elaine, after fantasizing about having girl friends during her nomadic brief existence, begins to settle in and enjoy her new life and new school.

 After her first full year of attending traditional grade school, during her summer break, her parents return her to their previous life of travel and insect exploration.
 After a four-month absence, Elaine returns home to her friends for the next school year.

 Upon her return, Elaine finds the dynamic of her group has been altered with the addition of the new girl, Cordelia.
 Elaine is first drawn in by Cordelia but after a period, sensing her inability to recognize the cruelty, Elaine is bullied by the three girls, her supposed "best friends."
 The bullying takes place mostly in the form of a seemingly benevolent attempt by the three girls to 'improve' Elaines character and behavior.
 They seemingly try to educate her and display a constant disappointment in Elaine's inability to comply to their standards.

 After mostly destroying any self-esteem Elaine has developed in her new life, she gradually becomes depressed and feels helpless, unable to stand up to them or rescue herself.
 She continually complies with the demeaning demands of the group and considers the worst transgression she could ever commit would be to tattle on her "friends," a sick loyalty nurtured and fed by Cordelia, who has two older sisters, apparently treating her in a similar manner.
 Elaine, despite her parents' concern, even accompanies Grace and her family to their church, which, to Grace's amazement and curiosity, is Elaine's first exposure to mainstream religion.
 Her newly found faith is tested when she continues to be poorly treated, even by Grace's mother.

 The bullying escalates that winter when the girls throw Elaine's hat into a ravine and then abandon her to climb out of the ravine river water, half-frozen.
 On the brink of panic, Elaine sees a vision of the Virgin Mary, whom she learned about in Grace's church.
 In a haze, an illusion of the Virgin guides Elaine to safety.
 Afterward, realizing she allowed herself to be a victim all along, Elaine is finally able to make a break and makes new friends.